 Currently, the availability of petroleum resources in the world has decreased with time, due to extensive mining and lack of new oil well drill.
-Crude oil drilling in some countries is not sufficient anymore to fulfill their need, petroleum makina importation Therefore, unavoidable. the development of alternative and renewable resources, in an attempt to replace oil dependence and keep sustainable development of society is needed.
+Crude oil drilling in some countries is not sufficient anymore to fulfill petroleum need, making importation unavoidable.
+Therefore, the development of alternative and renewable resources, in an attempt to replace oil dependence and keep sustainable development of society is needed.
 One renewable fuel resource that has attracted attention recently is the biooil, which is generated from waste biomass.
 It is a liquid fuel, with a dark color, and a smoke like taste, it is produced from wood, bark, paper, and other biomass through pyrolysis (Wang, Hu, Chen, Lv, & Jia, 2013).